 Watt Casey Photography

-A large number of photographs of Stevie Ray Vaughan can be found in the New York Times best seller book: Texas Flood: The Inside Story of Stevie Ray Vaughan” by Alan Paul and Andy Aledort released August 13th, 2019.
-I was fortunate to be around Stevie from 1975 on photographing him before he became a household name and when he became known around the world.
+Many on and offstage photographs of Stevie Ray Vaughan can be found in the New York Times best seller book: “Texas Flood: The Inside Story of Stevie Ray Vaughan” by Alan Paul and Andy Aledort released August 13th, 2019.
+I was fortunate to be around Stevie from 1975 on photographing him way before he became a household name in the USA and the world.
 What turned out to be Stevie Ray Vaughan and Double Trouble’s last show in San Antonio April 25th, 1990 was the last time we visited.
-Their final two Texas shows were in Austin and Houston.
+Their final Texas shows were in Austin and Houston.

-May 31st | A Large Photograph Exhibit Opened @ the Buddy Holly Center in Lubbock TX with a Gallery Talk & Book Signing Sunday Afternoon June 2nd.
+May 31st 2019| A Large Photograph Exhibit Opened @ the Buddy Holly Center in Lubbock TX with a Gallery Talk & Book Signing Sunday Afternoon June 2nd.
 A good size crowd was on hand to discuss photographs and walk around the exhibit.
 By the time the exhibit closed July 21st, 2019, 6600 people from all over the United States and several other countries went through the gallery which is adjacent to the fabulous Buddy Holly Center.

 May 25th – February 14, 2019 | Country Music Hall of Fame Nashville TN & Photographs in The OUTLAWS & ARMADILLOS: COUNTRY’S ROARING ‘70S